Skip to content

 12% of people with rare diseases could not get, in 2019, the treatments they needed because they could not pay for it.

-1/3 of people with rare diseases never received a treatment directly linked to their rare disease, because it does not exist.
+1/3 of people with rare diseases have never received a treatment directly linked to their rare disease, because it does not exist.

 94% of rare diseases don’t have a specific treatment